koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_3_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Taylors „Scientific Management“ - Historical
+# Taylors „Scientific Management“ - Historical
-Milestone from craftsmanship to industry
- Frederick Winslow Taylor, 1856-1915
- From rich Philadelphia family
- Preparing for college at Harvard but had problems with his eyesight; instead of it:
- Apprenticeship in industry – and shocked of the inefficiency of his fellow workers
- 1878, Midvale Steel, laborer--> foreman--> chief engineer
- By 1881 --> time and motion studies
- “Shovel experiments” at Bethlehem Steel Works reducing number of people shoveling from
-500 to 140
- 1883, “Night school” and engineering degree from Stevens Institute of Technology
-Session 4 -Production and Global Production Networks Slide 3
+This historical milestone marks the transition from craftsmanship to industry and is closely associated with Frederick Winslow Taylor, 1856–1915.
+Taylor came from a rich Philadelphia family and was originally preparing for college at Harvard, but he had problems with his eyesight; instead of continuing that path, he entered an apprenticeship in industry and was shocked by the inefficiency of his fellow workers.
+In 1878, at Midvale Steel, he advanced from laborer to foreman and eventually to chief engineer, and by 1881 he was carrying out extensive time and motion studies.
+His famous “shovel experiments” at Bethlehem Steel Works reduced the number of people shoveling from 500 to 140, demonstrating the power of scientific management.
+In 1883 he attended “night school” and obtained an engineering degree from Stevens Institute of Technology.
+Session 4 - Production and Global Production Networks Slide 3.